 No one knows whether they did or did not have an affair.
 But the Duchess inspired Goya and was his muse for years.

-The White Duchess: between naïve art and magic realism
+Between naïve art and magic realism